victor-mlai/Backwards-Comp-API-Cpp/README.md

 ## Project structure

-/include represents the "unstable" library which contains both the old and the new API.
+include/ represents the "unstable" library which contains both the old and the new API.
 The macro OLD_CODE_ENABLED controls whether the code is before or after the API change.

-/tests represents the users of the library whose code must compile after the API change.
+tests/ represents the users of the library whose code must compile after the API change.
+Please follow this format: `<FileNameTest.cpp>`

-/neg-tests contains code that will not compile after the API change.
+neg-tests/ contains code that will not compile after the API change.
 One API change can lead to multiple types of compile errors.
 Each of these errors must be isolated in a single file.
-Please follow this format: `<FileName_ErrorExpected_NegTest.cpp>`
+Please follow this format: `<FileName_ErrorExpected.cpp>`

 # !!
 Notice